Ecosystem services in ROBUST

 What is a misconception about rural and/or urban areas regarding this topic?

 One misconception is that ecosystem services are predominantly relevant in rural areas.
-Yet urban areas can, and should, display and value the services that are provided by still existing ecosystems.
+Yet urban areas can, and should, value the services that are provided by their ecosystems.

 How can rural and urban areas mutually benefit from cooperating on ecosystem services?